How to Visit the Jewish Quarter NYC

 • The Shtreimel: a fox fur and velvet hat worn by married men on Shabbat and other Jewish holidays.

 Under the hat the men wear the peiot, long ringlets on each side of the head as prescribed by the Torah.
 In this way, according to one of the mithvahs, they distinguished themselves from the idolaters who shaved their sides.
-As for the beard that usually accompanies the peiot, it is allowed to grow to show that Jews are bound to a spiritual life and not to the aesthetic or the outside world.
+As for the beard that usually accompanies the peiot, it is grown to show that Jews are bound to a spiritual life and not to aesthetics or to the outside world.

 Roles in the home